Study Abroad FAQs

 - Can I use my cell phone while I am abroad?

 Most smartphones can be used with local Wi-Fi in airplane mode.
 You can check with your cell phone service provider to see if international calling is included or available for an additional fee.
 Some phones have no international utility at all, and you may prefer to purchase an international calling card or a temporary/pay-by-use phone.

 - Can I take electrically powered devices with me?

 You can take things like laptops and other electrically powered devices, but you may need an adapter or a converter to be able to use them since not all countries use the same voltage and plugs in their electrical systems.
 You could easily destroy an appliance or machine if you plug it in without a voltage converter.
 Check online to see what you may need for the country you are visiting

 - Who should I tell that I am going abroad?

-- If you are receiving academic credit for your study abroad experience or internship, you must file a study abroad application with the Office of International Affairs.
+- If you are receiving academic credit for your study abroad experience or internship, you must have your coursework approved by your advisor and department chair and file a study abroad application with the Office of International Affairs.
 If you are doing an internship, you must also complete paperwork with the Office of Career Development.

 - You should register with the Smart Traveler Enrollment Program (STEP) when you are preparing to go abroad.
 The program exists in order to help the US State Department get in contact with you in the event of an emergency. https://step.state.gov/step/